winglang/wing/docs/docs/07-examples/06-json.md

 log(j.get("k").asBool());
 ```

-Future support for converting to structs and other types: (link to issue)
+Future support for converting to structs and other types: [#2188](https://github.com/winglang/wing/issues/2118)